 - Transcripts of all academic work attempted since high school including evidence of the completion of a bachelors degree.

 - Official report of score on the GRE.

 - At least three references from persons, preferably psychologists, who can speak to the applicant's abilities to succeed as a health psychologist, including academic achievements in previous degree work.

-- A two-page essay describing objectives for pursing this degree and your current or intended research interests.
-As part of your essay, please include a cover page that indicates the program of study you are interested in (general, community or clinical psychology) and potential faculty mentors whose research interests align with yours.
+- A two-page personal statement describing objectives for pursing this degree and your current or intended research interests.
+As part of your personal statement, please include a cover page that indicates the program of study you are interested in (general, community or clinical psychology) and potential faculty mentors whose research interests align with yours.

 - A current resume or CV.

 - International students must submit official test scores on the Test of English as a Foreign Language (TOEFL) of at least 550 on the written test or 220 on the computer-based test or a score of at least 85% on the Michigan English Language Assessment Battery (MELAB).
 All tests must have been taken within the past two years.

 List of faculty accepting students fall 2019 can be found here.